What is French?

 - Oral English Proficiency Test administered by UC before being allowed to teach

-In order to complete the admissions process, you need to visit the Program website or contact the program director for information about application requirements or to inquire about materials that need to be submitted when applying to this program.
+Please visit the Program website or contact the program director for information prior to applying to learn about application requirements or to inquire about materials that need to be submitted.

 AccreditationThe University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.